 If the bank is unwilling to work with you, our bankruptcy lawyer can help you file for bankruptcy.
 While bankruptcy may sound extreme to you, it can help you save your house.
 Bankruptcy can force the bank to work with you, and stop them from flat out taking your house from under you.

 If you determine that you can no longer afford to live in your home and ready to let your home go, you can also consider doing what’s called a deed in lieu of foreclosure or a short sale.
-A deed in lieu allows a borrower to give the lender the deed to the home in instead of going through foreclosure; this can keep you from having to file a lawsuit or bankruptcy and prevent the lender from claiming any amount owed after vacating the home.
-Our foreclosure lawyer should be able to help you negotiate this type of an arrangement with the bank.
-A short sale is a real estate transaction that does not require a lawyer, however there is still a need to negotiate the terms of the short sale, and it is always best to call a lawyer before deciding to enter into a short sale.
+A deed in lieu allows a borrower to give the lender the deed to the home instead of going through foreclosure; this can keep you from having to file a lawsuit or bankruptcy and prevent the lender from claiming any amount owed after vacating the home.
+Our foreclosure lawyer should be able to help you negotiate this type of arrangement with the bank.
+A short sale is a real estate transaction that does not require a lawyer, however, there is still a need to negotiate the terms of the short sale, and it is always best to call a lawyer before deciding to enter into a short sale.